jbuckow/flaschenpost/orienteering/Readme.md

 ## The Orienteering Problem
 The Mixed Integer Programming (MIP) model for the Orienteering Problem (Group 1, Case 1) is implemented in Julia.
 Three test instances are provided in the *instances/* directory.
-Run the program from the command line: `julia orienteering.jl <instance-file>`

 ## Problem Description